Twonki/Chesskell/README.md

 This will let you play the game.
 To manually inspect features, I recommend to go to /Test and load the UnitTests.
 Part of the Unit-Tests is the *TestSuite.hs* which has a lot of useful functions and grants visibility on nearly every exposed item.

+**Optional:**
+You can run

+`/Src> runghc Program.hs`

+Atleast this works for me.
+You have to have all cabal dependencies installed tho.

 ### With Cabal
 You can build, test and run the game with Cabal.
 For more Information on the setup, see [the cabal file](Chesskell.cabal).